foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_apply.md

 # Applications

-We are now taking applications for the Autumn 2016 cohort (starting on October 17th).
-We strongly recommend getting your application in by July 26th.
+The Autumn 2016 programme starts on Monday 17th October.

+Applications close on **Friday 19th August**.

 ## The application process